Guru & Avalokiteshvara: The Remainder of the Text

 In a very complex way, these tendencies and so on imputed on the consciousness carried by the winds of karma create the mental holograms of the appearances that arise on these occasions.
 This is a very complex topic that is discussed in the Kalachakra system.
 That’s why he calls it all-creating.

-But then it says we want to get rid of it with the sharp sword of the deep awareness of nondual blissful awareness and voidness.
+However, then it says, we want to get rid of it with the sharp sword of the deep awareness of nondual blissful awareness and voidness.
 That is what we find in common in the various anuttarayoga tantra systems.
-In Kalachakra we have something called unchanging blissful awareness (mi-’gyur-ba’i bde-ba), which is yet something else, so it doesn’t say that here.
+In Kalachakra, we have something called unchanging blissful awareness (mi-’gyur-ba’i bde-ba), which is yet something else, so it doesn’t say that here.

 This is not the occasion to go into a detailed discussion of the Kalachakra system.
 I’m nearly finished writing a very complex article on that for the website about the winds of karma and the four creative-energy drops.
 I gave a seminar on that in Paris a few weeks ago, just a preliminary discussion of it, so we’ll put the video of that up when I finish this article.
-But you’re forewarned it’s a very difficult article.
-So, anyway, in a complex way, one gets rid of these energy winds by a complex process with a blissful awareness of voidness.
+You’re forewarned, it’s a very difficult article.
+Anyway, in a complex way, one gets rid of these energy winds by a complex process with a blissful awareness of voidness.

 That completes the stages here – it’s not just sutra but tantra – in a very broad way.